 Lago Federa – This day is also heavily steeped in WWI history.
 After a short transfer to the Falzarego pass, just below Lagazoui, we’ll hike up into the famed Cinque Torri region, an area of rocky spires and many WWI tunnels and memorials.

 We like to take a more scenic, alternate alta via route, detouring along wooded trails to the quiet Croda da Lago, a friendly hut next to a tranquil lake.
 Croda da Lago is a modest hut, with an intimate dining room that invites interaction.
-We’ll stay in a variety of small dorms.
+We’ll stay in a smaller private dormitory.

 Pelmo – Our trail today starts with a gentle ascent to a small local pass and then carries us further south, descending first through meadows and then forest toward the mighty Pelmo peak.
 The impressive North wall of the Pelmo soars over 3000 ft straight up, and we’ll traverse along the base of this to the Staulanza pass.